Creating Healthy Communities Through Music

 Healthy communities are important to the long-term health of society.
 And there are many different ways to create healthy communities.
 One of these ways is through community music therapy groups.

 This is because creativity is important to being human.
 Because of this, we all deserve opportunities to create and express ourselves in ways that also help us feel good.
 As well, we’re social creatures and we need opportunities to feel good with others.
 Making music as part of a group helps meet both of these needs.

 And this is where SoundWell Music Therapy comes in.
 SoundWell Music Therapy offers community music therapy groups focusing on mental health and wellness.
 Community music therapy groups are available in Longmont and Boulder County to children, teens, adults, and older adults.

 Working With Community and Non-Profit Organizations in the Area

 To do this, SoundWell Music Therapy works in partnership with community organizations such as:

 - Healthcare Companies

-If you have further questions about music therapy or the services that SoundWell Music Therapy offers, you can contact me by email.
-Otherwise, I offer a free 30-minute consultation by phone or at my office that you can schedule here.
-During this consultation, we’ll talk more specifically about your situation and how I might be able to help you.
+You can contact me to learn more about the groups I currently offer.
+If you’d like to contract my services, I offer a free 30-minute consultation by phone or at my office that you can schedule here.
+During this consultation, we’ll talk in more detail about the needs of your organization and how I might be able to help you.